city_hall

 4

-Who needs to apply in East Boston
+Do you need to apply in East Boston?

 There are no spaces available in the East Boston parking freeze bank.
 The Commission is not accepting applications for new parking freeze permits in East Boston.